Borthwick Institute for Archives

 Please tell staff at the Library entrance that you have an appointment at the Borthwick.
 Staff will also be available to direct you to the Borthwick reception and searchroom.

-Researchers wishing to consult microform records outside of our staffed hours can now do so on weekends (08:00-midnight) and weekday evenings (16:30-midnight).
+Microform records can be consulted outside of our staffed hours (see under ‘Opening Times’ for more details).
 The microform room can be accessed via the first floor landing in the Raymond Burton Library.

 Please be aware that no staff support will be available during these hours.
 In the microform room, there are printed instructions available on how to use the digital microform readers, as well as finding aids for our principal microform collections.
 You can also find digitised copies of these finding aids on our website.

-Many of our Parish registers, Bishops’ Transcripts and Marriage Bonds and Allegations are available via Find My Past, and our Cause Papers, Archbishops' Registers, and Retreat hospital archive are available, for free, 24/7 online.
+Many of our Parish Registers, Bishops’ Transcripts and Marriage Bonds and Allegations are available via Find My Past, our Parish Registers are available through Ancestry and our Cause Papers, Archbishops' Registers, and Retreat hospital archive are available, for free, 24/7 online.

 Microfilm records are available to browse and select on a self-service basis